Bullets trump rehab as Asia quickens 'failing' war on drugs

 A rising chorus of experts blame this surge in production and use of meth in Asia on ineffective and even counterproductive government responses.

-They say national drug-control policies are skewed towards harsh measures that criminalize users but have failed to staunch the deluge of drugs or catch the kingpins behind it.
+They say national drug-control policies are skewed toward harsh measures that criminalize users but have failed to staunch the deluge of drugs or catch the kingpins behind it.

 They also want a greater emphasis on reducing demand through more and better quality drug rehabilitation.